WillIWas123/HTTPDiff/README.md

 ### Here's the process for diffing:

-1. A new response is inputted, the strings are similarly split on the same characters as before.
+1. A new response is inputted, the bytes are similarly split on the same characters as before.
 2. Opcodes are generated in a similar manner as before.
 3. Each line is compared against its respective Item, verifying the new line has the same properties as all the previous lines in the Item.
 4. If the line does not contain one of the stored properties, a Diff is created.